 - Combat Heroin: visit this site to learn about the warning signs of abusing opioids and/or heroin, the progression of addiction, and stories of hope.

 - NY State Hopeline (1-877-8-HOPENY) offers help 24 hours a day for alcoholism, drug abuse, and problem gambling.
-The NYS Hopeline webpage has listings on prevention, treatment, and mental health services.

 - Spotlight on Synthetics provides resources for substance abuse of synthetic marijuana, which can cause dangerous health effects and even death.